CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/hoot-replay.rst

 Adjusting Robot Code Architecture
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Replaying custom signals typically requires changes to the architecture of the robot's subsystems or other hardware classes.
-As an example, we will look at changes to a ``Vision`` class.
+As an example, consider changes to a ``Vision`` class.

-When working with vision, we typically fetch raw/unfiltered camera/pose data (the "inputs") from the vision library (such as a list of targets) and then perform some additional processing and filtering on that data to get our final vision pose estimate (the "output").
+When working with vision, a robot program will typically fetch raw/unfiltered camera/pose data (the "inputs") from the vision library (such as a list of targets).
+Then, it will perform some additional processing and filtering on that data to get the final vision pose estimate (the "output").

-The goal is to **replay the "inputs"** so Hoot Replay can test changes to the additional data processing and filtering.
-Another way to think about it is we only want to replay data that is unaffected by code logic and let the program determine all the new outputs.
+The goal is to **replay the "inputs"** so the replayed program can test changes to the subsequent data processing and filtering.
+This means the robot program should only replay data that is **unaffected by code logic**, letting the program determine all the new outputs.

 The simplest way to make the code easily replayed is to consolidate all input fetches into a single ``fetchInputs()`` function, save the results to class member variables, and log the data using ``SignalLogger``.
 From there, a single periodic function would be responsible for calling that function and performing all data processing to get the outputs.

-For example, if the only data we pull from our vision library is the raw vision pose estimate and its timestamp:
+For example, if the only data pulled from the vision library is the raw vision pose estimate and its timestamp:

 .. tab-set::